-- Be at least 16 years of age. - Be in your graduating year with at least 26 credits. - Have an interest in working as a skilled professional in Plumbing. - Be in good academic standing. - Be willing to attend the "Basic Level 1" classes in the Apprenticeship Training component at George Brown College (Casa Loma Campus) OR Humber College (Rexdale Campus) and travel to various points across the GTA to participate in a Cooperative Education placement. - Have minimum Grade 12 Workplace Mathematics.
+- Be at least 16 years of age. - Be in your graduating year with at least 26 credits. - Have an interest in working as a skilled professional in Plumbing. - Be in good academic standing. - Be willing to attend the "Basic Level 1" classes in the Apprenticeship Training component at George Brown College (Casa Loma Campus) OR Humber College (Rexdale Campus) and travel to various points across the GTA to participate in a Cooperative Education placement. - Have minimum Grade 12 College Mathematics and Senior Physics recommended.